hdShang/arxiv-daily/docs/cs-CV/2025-09-19/papers/250916197v1-manzano-a-simple-and-scalable-unified-multimodal-model-with-a-hybrid.md

 ---
 layout: default
-title: MANZANO: A Simple and Scalable Unified Multimodal Model with a Hybrid Vision Tokenizer
+title: "MANZANO: A Simple and Scalable Unified Multimodal Model with a Hybrid Vision Tokenizer"
 ---

 # MANZANO: A Simple and Scalable Unified Multimodal Model with a Hybrid Vision Tokenizer